709351575/Data-Structure-Map/README.md

         mapNode* right: points to the right child node int colour: indicates whether the node is black or red.

-The maintain balance in the Red-black Tree, I have implemented the following functions:
+To maintain balance in the Red-black Tree, I have implemented the following functions:

         void LL(mapNode *&x)
         void LR(mapNode *&t,mapNode *&p)